alantech/alanlang-docs/src/constants.md

 The `typename` is not required due to type inference, but can be added for clarity.

 For those coming from Javascript/Typescript, `const` in `alan` is much more strict.
-A constant is truely constant, not just a variable that can't be reassigned with a new struct.
+A constant is truly constant, not just a variable that can't be reassigned with a new struct.
 This means the following is invalid:

 ```rust
 const pushedVals = new Array<int64> [ ]